Active Caustics: Conclusions

-We investigate the dynamics of two models of active dimers, Hookean and fixed-length, in vortical flows.
-In the presence of noise these would correspond to Active Ornstein-Uhlenbeck and Active Brownian particles, but our studies are mainly in the noise-free limit.
-In the illustrative setting of a single point vortex, we highlight the distinctions and similarities between the centrifugation of IP and the effective centrifugation of motile inertialess particles.
-We show the formation of caustics in both the dimer types, by analysing the intersection of rays in the $r-t$ plane.
-For a range of the strain-rate/orientation coupling parameter $\alpha$, we demarcate the regimes in the ${\alpha}-r$ plane where caustics occur.
-We study the effect of advection by more general vortical flows in the form of two-dimensional Navier-Stokes turbulence generated by direct numerical simulation.
-We use the Okubo-Weiss parameter to characterise the preferential sampling of straining regions by the swimmers.
-We find that for intermediate values of the dimensionless motility $\beta/\kappa$ (self-propulsion speed scaled by flow-velocity difference on the scale of a swimmer), clustering and caustics are more pronounced, similar to the dynamics of IP as the Stokes number $\text{St}$ is varied, suggesting that $\beta/\kappa$ plays the same role as $\text{St}$.
-This hitherto unexplored caustics regime is of interest for two reasons.
-In a formal sense the crossing of worldlines of active particles renders their velocity field multiple-valued.
-Arguably more important, it is a strikingly effective natural mechanism for close encounters between organisms at low mean concentrations, which should enhance communication and reproduction.
-Although coarse-graining eliminates multivaluedness of the velocity field, the accompanying singularity in the density field persists.
-In natural systems, however, the divergence in particle number density would likely be regularised by inter-particle hydrodynamic, steric and/or behavioral interactions.
-The possibility of caustics in scenarios like the clustering of phytoplankton in upwelling \cite{GENIN20043}, or biofilm formation in microfluidic vortices \cite{Ardekani2012}, offers a mechanism for enhanced interactions in such systems even when quite dilute on the average, and poses formal challenges for describing singular particle-velocity fields.
+By recasting the dynamics of motile inertialess particles in a form close to that of the classic Maxey-Riley equations of inertial particles (IPs), we highlight the similarities and differences between the centrifugation of these two types of particle, in the illustrative setting of a single point vortex.
+We show the formation of caustics in both the dimer types mentioned above, by analysing the intersection of rays in the $r-t$ plane.
+For a range of the flow-coupling parameter $\alpha$, we demarcate the regimes in the ${\alpha}-r$ plane where caustics occur.
+We study the effect of advection by more general vortical flows in the form of two-dimensional Navier-Stokes turbulence generated by direct numerical simulation, characterizing the preferential sampling of straining regions by the swimmers by means of the Okubo-Weiss parameter.
+We find that for intermediate values of the dimensionless motility $\beta/\kappa$, clustering and caustics are more pronounced, similar to the dynamics of IP as the Stokes number $\text{St}$ is varied, suggesting that $\beta/\kappa$ plays the same role as $\text{St}$.
+This hitherto unexplored caustics regime is of interest formally because crossing of active-particle worldlines renders their velocity field multiple-valued, and practically because the resulting rapid, transient collisions offer a strikingly effective natural mechanism for close encounters between organisms.
+These encounters can increase mating opportunities or contact-dependent interactions at low mean concentrations, beyond the effects of elevated local concentration \cite{Durham2013, Zhan2014}.
+The eco-physiological impact of clustering and caustics is expected to be organism-specific and awaits experimental verification.